AdejokeAdeoye/RL_ASSIGNMENT_TWO/README.md

 2. **Policy Iteration**

-   This method involves alternating between policy evaluation and policy improvement until the policy converges to the optimal strategy.
+This produced an optimal policy that aligns closely with the results obtained from explicitly solving the Bellman equations.
+Here, the technique ensures that the policy converges to the optimal strategy, emphasizing actions that lead to higher cumulative rewards.

    ```
    [[3 0 2 2 0]